zakhij/obsidian-activity-heatmap/README.md

 ## How it works

-The plugin periodically (every 5 sec) takes a snapshot of the files in the vault, storing values on local and comparing them to the previous snapshot to gauge activity.
+The plugin periodically takes a snapshot of the files in the vault, storing values on local and comparing them to the previous snapshot to gauge activity.
 Currently, two metrics are tracked as proxies for activity: file size and word count.
 The heatmap is updated automatically in the background and available as a ribbon icon or through the command palette, displaying the activity data over the designated time period.

 ## Usage